EZTV (media company): Early history

 Los Angeles Contemporary Exhibitions (LACE), from 1996–2000, and Santa Monica's 18th Street Arts Center (2000–present).

 Recent history

-EZTV continued, under the direction of Michael Masucci and Kate Johnson, and continued the curatorial as well as production methodologies, premiering various new EZTV projects at venues such as the Museum of Modern Art (New York) the Institute of Contemporary Art (London) and various galleries, conferences and festivals.
+EZTV continued, under the direction of Michael Masucci and Kate Johnson, and continued the curatorial as well as production methodologies, premiering various new EZTV projects at venues such as the Museum of Modern Art (New York) the Institute of Contemporary Art (London) the Getty Center's Pacific Standard Time Festival in 2011 and various galleries, conferences and festivals.

 "Hacking the Timeline", an ongoing project concerned with the historical analysis of the new media revolution, was instituted in 2003 and has staged lectures, online screenings and gallery exhibitions of classic and emerging digital art.

+In 2015, Kate Johnson's film, “Mia, A Dancer’s Journey” premiered at the Film Society at Lincoln Center and was broadcast on PBS stations across the nation.
+The film also received an LA Emmy® Award, a Golden Mike Award and two Telly Awards.

 EZTV continues today, producing original work which has screened at the Museum of Modern Art, the Institute of Contemporary Art, the American Film Institute, Bravo, the BBC, the History Channel and various galleries and festivals.
-EZTV is currently an artist organization-in-residency at the 18th Street Arts Center in Santa Monica.
+EZTV is currently an organization-in-residence at the 18th Street Arts Center in Santa Monica.